 Tennessee is a land of mountains, valleys, ridges, and streams, thus being home to different wildlife and bird species.
-The Reelfoot National Wildlife Refuge in Obion County has several birds inhabiting, from the woodpecker species year-round to the yellow-bellied sapsucker, mainly seen in winter.
+The Reelfoot National Wildlife Refuge in Obion County has several bird inhabitants, from year-round species like woodpeckers to winter birds like the yellow-bellied sapsucker.
 The Radnor Lake State Natural Area is another significant birding destination where one could find warblers, scarlet tanager, and yellow-billed cuckoo in spring.

-There are around 423 species officially recorded in the state as per the February 2020 records, which the Tennessee Bird Records Committee or TBRC accepts, and acknowledges.
+There are around 420 species officially recorded in the state in the official list acknowledged by the Tennessee Bird Records Committee (TBRC).

 The northern mockingbird has been designated the state bird of Tennessee since 1933.